andrewlai61616/NPSR/README.md

 customized datasets how to implement

-# Steps for intial clean-up step for the raw data using 'make.py'
+# Steps for initial clean-up step for the raw data using 'make.py'
 After putting the files/dir in the correct folder (folder name has to match dataset name), execute: "python make_pk.py".
 A .pk file with the same file name as the dataset will appear in the same folder.
 The .pk file can be loaded by the main program and further preprocessed.